Books & Book Reviews

 For years, Terrible Siren has been considered the definitive biography of Woodhull.
 The Fogg family unsuccessfully tried to prevent publication of this book because they considered it libelous.
 Although some of the facts are more like fiction, the book still reads well after seventy years.
 Sachs included unsubstantiated rumors, anecdotes, and hearsay because she believed they were telling of Victoria Woodhull.
 In actuality, they're more telling of the author and the flappers' attitudes toward their Victorian forebears.
 Available by special order from Amazon.

 Origins, Tendencies, & Principles of Government, Victoria Woodhull, 1871.
 This is a rare book, held by such libraries as the University of Michigan.
-Currently for sale by Priscilla Juvelis, Inc. for $1,250.00.

 Amazon Now Has Auctions